Tidalillusion/DDPM-with-DDIM/README.md

 # DDPM-with-DDIM
 DDPM with the function of DDIM

+This is my note for DDPMs and DDIM.

 This project refering from ddim(https://github.com/ermongroup/ddim) and DenoisingDiffusionProbabilityModel-ddpm- (https://github.com/zoubohao/DenoisingDiffusionProbabilityModel-ddpm-), combines the function to train diffusion model and sample in the way of DDPM and DDIM.